GEstrellaS/fund-disaster-relief/docs/DesignDoc.md

 Announcement Class: This class is designed to represent announcements, with each instance holding an id and detail.
 The id is automatically generated and incremented for each new instance.
 It includes standard getters, a setter for detail, and a custom toString method for string representation.

-DonationCart Class: Represents a shopping cart-like structure for managing donations.
+DonationCart Class: Represents a donation cart-like structure for managing donations.
 It uses an ArrayList to store Need objects.
 The class includes methods to add, increment, decrement, and remove items, as well as a method to retrieve all items in the cart as an array.

 Need Class: Defines the details of a specific need, such as the item's name, cost, current quantity, required quantity, and type.
 It includes getters and setters for each field and a custom toString method.